jberet/jberet-user-guide/batch_properties/README.md

 </batchlet>
 ```

 Batch artifact properties can be accessed from a batch artifact with injection.
 The optional attribute `javax.batch.api.BatchProperty#name` tells which batch property to inject into the annotated field.
 When `name` attribute is omitted, the target batch property name is the same as the field name.
+The following batchlet class injects the batch property named `name1` configured in the above job.xml into 2 fields:

 ```java
 @Named